 Combine that with a revised annual incidence rate of 23,000 and the very well known fact that NETs is a highly prevalent disease, it must be mathematically impossible for the figure not to be above the USA rare threshold of 200,000 in 2017.
 As you can see from the graph below, the incidence rate for NETs continues to outstrip the incidence rate for all malignant neoplasms (another word for tumour).
 Amazingly, the report authors even state “…….. it is likely that we have underestimated their true incidence and prevalence”.

-The NET Research Foundation published an amazing infographic which summarises the output of the SEER 2012 study.
+The NET Research Foundation published an amazing infographic which summarises the output of the SEER 2012 study (although it does omit the prevalence figure ‘as at’ date).
 See it below and you can read the accompanying text here.

 Whilst reporting has been improved, it is most likely still not 100% accurate.
 Therefore, even the figures above may be understated due to an incorrect cause of death reporting and incorrect diagnosis/recording of the wrong cancers (e.g. pNETs recorded as Pancreatic Cancer, Lung NETs recorded as Lung Cancer, etc).
 This is certainly still happening in UK and I suspect in most other countries.
 Add to that the regular reports of Neuroendocrine Tumours being found during autopsies and you have the potential for an even further unrecorded increase had these been found prior to death.
 In fact, according to SEER 2012, the true incidence and prevalence is most likely underestimated.
-You may also wish to check out my article “The Invisible NET Patient Population” where this is explored further.
-In fact let’s here this statement straight from the horse’s mouth:
+In fact here is a statement straight from the horse’s mouth: